Hochschule Düsseldorf

 In collaboration with Katrin Tacke (assistant teacher).

-Georg Rafailidis und Stephanie Davidson
+Georg Rafailidis and Stephanie Davidson

 Andrea Zanderigo (Baukuh & San Rocco)